Marouane666/predict-wine-quality/README.md

 Alcohol<br>
 </p>

+<h2> Objectif </h2>
-<p> the objectif is to to experiment with different classification methods to see which yields the highest accuracy  </p>
+<p> The objectif is to to experiment with different classification methods to see which yields the highest accuracy  </p>